Spires and top of crenelated wall of the Bodleian

 We value students with diverse academic backgrounds and are happy to consider students who have not specialised in a social science.
 Active diplomats are welcome to apply, although it should be noted that everyone competes for admission on equal terms with all other applicants.

-For applicants with a degree from the USA, the minimum GPA normally sought is 3.8 out of 4.0.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.8 out of 4.0.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.